Chisom83/Pizza-Pro-Analysis/README.md

    - The difference between the four different categories is minimal which ranges from (1–2%), showing a fairly balanced demand.
    - Chicken pizzas offer more size flexibility ( small, medium, large, X-Large and XXLarge) while the other categories offers only three (3) different sizes.
    - Small size dominates across all categories.

+- N/B: Each pizza category is enhanced with an interactive tooltip that displays
+     - Avaliable pizza type within the category.
+     - Total revenue, orders and quantity in that category.

 - Measure Used: [Total Revenue](DAX_Measures.md#total-revenue) and pizza category column.

 ### 3. Sales Seasonality